 As a general rule, the larger the rental community the more likely it is that pets will not be welcome, and it only takes one ‘pet hater’ to cause you problems and make you feel unwanted.
 On the contrary, small rental communities that don’t have any anti pet policies tend to be more welcoming and at the very least give you a better chance to win over your new neighbours by showing them how friendly and responsible you and your loved one are.

 Try before you buy

 Don’t just look on a map and circle areas in Bangkok which are near the parks, get out there and walk around (with your pet if possible!).
 Many apartments in Bangkok are located minutes away from a large park, but the walk to and from that said park might include walking along some very chaotic and busy pathways, or passing streets with high numbers of stray dogs.

 The same goes for testing out potential apartment spaces.
+Firstly check if the apartment is pet proofed.
 Don’t be afraid to ask for a trial period.
 Landlords are sometimes open to trial periods, especially for pet owners who are in general known to be good long term renters.

 No means no

 If a landlord or an apartment building in Bangkok says ‘no pets’, it’s best to take that as your final answer.
 You may well talk your way in or persuade the landlord to give you a chance, but you still risk upsetting your new neighbours and you could find there was a very good reason why no pets were allowed in the first place.

 Even if you don’t own a pet but are considering getting a pet, you have friends and family in Bangkok who have pets, or are even dating a pet owner, make sure to ask about the pet rules of the apartment and building before you make your decision and sign any contracts.